kpreeti2588/Hub88/README.md

 - Run terraform apply --auto-approve or terraform apply(Enter yes at prompt)      <br /> It will create all the resources and copy the IP details to **ansible/inventory** file.
 After creation of instances ansible-playbook command will run to install required software like python, docker and create **dynamic index.html** file for each EC2 instance.
 Ansible will create nginx container on every instance with different index.html.<br />

+ - In case, ansible-playbook fails to run at the time of terraform apply, then run command from the code directory file (command prompt ) where instance.tf is placed:  <br />

+ANSIBLE_HOST_KEY_CHECKING=False ansible-playbook -i ansible/inventory ansible/install_docker.yaml ansible/install_nginx.yaml --private-key '/home/ubuntu/Hub88/mykeypair' -e log_group=docker_logs   <br />
+Where Hub88 is directory and my private key pair is mentioned at root path of the directory and need to mention the real value of variables for e.g. where I need to send my log in Cloudwatch Log Group. <br  />

+- In case of running from the ansible folder, run below mentioned command:  <br />
+ANSIBLE_HOST_KEY_CHECKING=False ansible-playbook -i inventory install_docker.yaml install_nginx.yaml --private-key '/home/ubuntu/Hub88/mykeypair' -e log_group=docker_logs   <br />

+- I have pasted the sample template of inventory which will get generated from terraform.
+If you are destroying the created resource, please remove those Ips from inventory, otherwise, it will throw error while running ansible-playbook command.   <br />

 - **Please use Terraform aws provider ~>3.0.**   <br />